SkylerDooley/SoftEngProject/README.md

 Submitted 12/13/2024

 Important note: All of the pages opperate as intended except for admin/availability page due to the group not being able to complete the task in the given timeframe.
-The requirements and description can be found in the projectDescription folder
+The requirements and description can be found in the projectDescription.zip folder

 Check group report for a more detailed breakdown of how the system works (located inside of the projectDescription folder)

+This project was hosted on AWS using S3 Bucket, Lamabda Functions, RDS, and an API Gateway.
+After this project was graded, the AWS resources that we used were removed to prevent the linked accounts from getting charged in the future.
+A short video of the implementation is linked in the projectDescription.zip folder to display the working application before it was removed from AWS.

 ----------------------------------------------------
+Notes for Users:

 Admin Login Credentials:
     Username: admin
     Password: password